yuezhang2003/Team5-Hello-AVR/index.md

 ### 5. <a id="conclusion"></a>Conclusion: Smart Bedroom Automation System

-**Project Overview Success:** Our smart bedroom automation system successfully integrated multiple components using two ATmega328PB microcontrollers to create a comprehensive solution for bedroom automation.
+**5.1.
+Project Overview Success:** Our smart bedroom automation system successfully integrated multiple components using two ATmega328PB microcontrollers to create a comprehensive solution for bedroom automation.
 The system effectively combines real-time clock functionality, environmental monitoring, pressure-sensitive music control, and wireless light switch automation, meeting all initial requirements specified in both our Software (SRS) and Hardware (HRS) specifications.

-**Main Project Motivation**
+**5.2.
+Main Project Motivation**

-1. **Wake-up Efficiency**: Many people struggle to get out of bed, often setting multiple alarms only to turn them off and fall back asleep.
+5.2.1. **Wake-up Efficiency**: Many people struggle to get out of bed, often setting multiple alarms only to turn them off and fall back asleep.
 A smart system that detects when the user has truly woken up could help improve morning routines and reduce oversleeping.

-2. **Convenient Lighting Control**: Single-switch lighting setups near bedroom doors are inconvenient, especially when moving back to bed in the dark, often resulting in accidental bumps and clutter disturbances.
+5.2.2. **Convenient Lighting Control**: Single-switch lighting setups near bedroom doors are inconvenient, especially when moving back to bed in the dark, often resulting in accidental bumps and clutter disturbances.
 An automated, responsive lighting solution can make nighttime movement safer and easier.

-**Key Technical Achievements:**
+**5.3.
+Key Technical Achievements:**

-1. **Multi-Protocol Integration:**
+5.3.1. **Multi-Protocol Integration:**

 - I2C communication for DS1307 RTC module with proper BCD conversion at 100kHz.
 - Custom one-wire protocol implementation for DHT11 sensor with timeout handling.